-The following article explains all necessary steps to create an Embedded Wizard UI application suitable for the i.MX RT1050 Evaluation Kit (MIMXRT1050-EVKB).
+The following article explains all necessary steps to create an Embedded Wizard UI application suitable for the i.MX RT1050 Evaluation Kit (MIMXRT1050-EVK).
 Please follow these instructions carefully and step by step in order to ensure that you will get everything up and running on your target.
-In case you are not familiar with Embedded Wizard, please read first the Quick Tour tutorial to understand the principles of Embedded Wizard and the GUI development workflow.
+Moreover, this article assumes, that you are familiar with the basic concepts of Embedded Wizard.

 First of all, you need the following hardware components: